 \subsection{Spacelike gluing theorem}

-Theorem~\ref{main.thm.global.ii} relies on new gluing results, which we now present.
-Theorem~\ref{main.gluing.thm} below corresponds to Theorem~\ref{gluing.thm.intro} from the introduction, and will be split into two sub-gluing statements in Section~\ref{section.global.uncond1}: Theorem~\ref{uncharged.gluing.thm} and Theorem~\ref{charged.gluing.thm}, the underlying strategy of which consists in a spacelike-characteristic gluing approach.
+Theorem~\ref{main.thm.global.ii} relies on a new gluing result, which we now present.
+Theorem~\ref{main.gluing.thm} will be split into two sub-gluing statements in Section~\ref{section.global.uncond1}: Theorem~\ref{uncharged.gluing.thm} and Theorem~\ref{charged.gluing.thm}, the underlying strategy of which consists in a spacelike-characteristic gluing approach.

 \begin{thm} Let $D\in \mathcal{R}$ an uncharged $C^{k}$ sphere data of area-radius $R>0$, $0 \leq q <1$, $\varsigma=\pm 1$, and

 Assume also that $\frac{|q_0| M_f(1-q)}{q}$ is sufficiently large.
 Then, there exists $R_f$ satisfying the bound such that $D$ can be spatially glued to a trapped Reissner--Nordstr\"{o}m sphere of Hawking mass $M_f$, charge $\varsigma q M_f$ and area-radius $R_f$. \end{thm}